cmda-tt/course-20-21/README.md

 # ![Tech Track - Courses 2020-2021][banner]

-> View the [tech-track website][tt-web] with more student examples, resources and detailed syllabus for teach course.
+> View the [tech-track website][tt-web] with more student examples, resources and detailed syllabus for each course.

 ## Synopsis